Unfolding ... on the road!

-October 12, 2016, an excerpt from Unfolding will be presented at Dixon Place in New York City, alongside an excerpt from Betsy Tobin's The Auspicious Adventures of an Improbable Princess.
+On October 12, 2016, an excerpt from Unfolding was featured at Dixon Place Theatre in New York, alongside with an excerpt from Betsy Tobin's The Auspicious Adventures of an Improbable Princess

 is an international project in which a diverse group of artists have come together to create an inspiring puppet theatre production delving into the themes of women's wisdom and empowerment.

-The show features hand-crafted puppets, live acting, unique design, and original (live) music.
+The show features exquisitely hand-crafted puppets, live acting, shadow imagery, unique scenography, and original music.

 The international creative team for Unfolding is comprised of Bulgarian-American director and project lead Margarita, Bulgarian scenographer Dimitar Dimitrov (with Petia Dimitrova), American performers Lucia Rich, Madison Coppola, Betsy Tobin, and Iranian-American composer and musician Amir Khosrowpour.